 Created in 2016, RISE is powered by a delegated proof-of-stake blockchain.
-This is a network of nodes maintained by 101 delegates who are voted for by RISE holders.
-The vote weight of each wallet is determined based on the amount of RISE it contains, while the delegates who are elected earn rewards in RISE for running nodes.
+This is a network of nodes maintained by 101 Delegates, who are voted for by RISE holders.
+The vote weight of each wallet is determined based on the amount of RISE it contains, while the Delegates that are elected earn rewards in RISE for running nodes.

-The RISE ICO took place in May and June of 2016 and saw 88 million coins distributed to ICO participants.
+The RISE ICO was held in May and June of 2016 and saw 88 million coins distributed to ICO participants.
 9 million coins were withheld by the development team and 2 million were reserved for post-ICO bounties as well as strategic partners and backers, with a further 1 million put towards pre-ICO bounties.

 What to consider before you buy RISE